 September Is A Bad Month For The Stock Market

 Since 1928, studies show that September is actually by far the worst month in the calendar year for performance at ~-1%.
 Sentiment can turn on a dime, and when markets rally 50%+ into the months of September and October, our risks may be greater than our rewards.

-The stock markets are close to record highs in 2015, and volatility is back.
+Although the COVID-19 global pandemic changed the world in 2020, stock markets are close to record highs in 2021, and volatility is back.

 Even if the markets continue to rally and we aren’t fully invested, we can still win.
 If the labor market tightens, wages go up, and job security increases.

 That said, I plan to spend money on nothing except for food and shelter this September.
 That means no clothes, no new gizmos, and no unnecessary strolls to the mall.
 September is austerity month, and I’m going to bank all disposable income away!
 Who’s with me?